-Please be sure to see the whole site, so make sure you go:
+Please, be sure to see the whole site!
+Make sure you go:

-Welcome!
-To the 1 & only, www.VintageDrums.com!
-Specializing in beautifully restored, high quality, vintage, and not so vintage, drums and percussion!
+Welcome, to the 1 & only, www.VintageDrums.com!
+Often imitated, but never duplicated!
+Specializing in beautifully restored, high quality, vintage, and not so vintage, drums & percussion!

 Where drum dreams come true!